-Copyright © 2013 by D-Link Systems, Inc.
+© 2014 D-Link.
 All rights reserved.
-This publication may not be reproduced, in whole or in part, without prior expressed written permission from D-Link Systems, Inc.
+D-Link and the D-Link logo are trademarks or registered trademarks of D-Link Corporation or its subsidiaries.
+All other third-party marks mentioned herein may be trademarks of their respective owners.
+This publication may not be reproduced, in whole or in part, without prior express written permission from D-Link Systems, Inc.